kdeldycke/awesome-falsehood/.github/pull_request_template.md

 <!-- Please indicate how you are associated with the new proposed content: -->

 - [ ] I am the author of the article or project
-- [ ] I am working for/with the company which is publishing the article or project
+- [ ] I am working for/with the company publishing the article or project
 - [ ] I'm just a rando who stumbled upon this via social networks

 ### Self checks

 - [ ] I have [read the Code of Conduct](https://github.com/kdeldycke/awesome-falsehood/blob/main/.github/code-of-conduct.md)
 - [ ] I applied all rules from the [Contributing guide](https://github.com/kdeldycke/awesome-falsehood/blob/main/.github/contributing.md)
-- [ ] I have checked there is no other [Issues](https://github.com/kdeldycke/awesome-falsehood/issues) or [Pull Requests](https://github.com/kdeldycke/awesome-falsehood/pulls) covering the same topic to open
+- [ ] I checked there is no other [Issues](https://github.com/kdeldycke/awesome-falsehood/issues) or [Pull Requests](https://github.com/kdeldycke/awesome-falsehood/pulls) covering the same topic
-- [ ] I applied the changes to all translated versions of the `readme.*.md` files
+- [ ] I applied the changes to all translatations in `readme.*.md` files